-These three museums and their many masterpieces vividly retrace major movements in the last two centuries of art, the continuities within them and their radical points of disjuncture.
+These three museums and the key works shown in them represent major art movements from the past two centuries, the continuities within them, and their radical points of disjuncture.
 Together they afford visitors a comprehensive survey of the shifting developments and emerging trends in art, first from a purely European perspective and later from a global one.
-They are joined however by further galleries that, though smaller in scale, are nonetheless utterly unique in character and each dedicated to a specific theme within the Nationalgalerie’s overall collection.
-In the west, the two buildings designed by another eminent German architect, Friedrich August Stüler, opposite Schloss Charlottenburg now house two remarkable suites of works gathered together by private collectors: the Museum Berggruen, with its stunning exhibition of the giants of European modern art, and the Sammlung Scharf-Gerstenberg, with its exhibition of the art of the fantastic that spans many epochs and culminates with the art of the Surrealists.
-Currently closed to the public is the Friedrichswerdersche Kirche by Karl Friedrich Schinkel, till 2012 affiliate department of the nearby Alte Nationalgalerie.
+Moreover, they are joined by further museums that, though smaller in scale, are nonetheless unique in character and each dedicated to a specific theme within the Nationalgaleries overall collection.
+To the west, the two buildings designed by German architect Friedrich August Stüler opposite Schloss Charlottenburg (Charlottenburg Palace) now house remarkable suites of works amassed by private collectors: the Museum Berggruen with European modernist works, and the Sammlung Scharf-Gerstenberg, with art of the fantastic, spanning many epochs and culminating in Surrealism.